-Fishing in la Presa de las Niñas can be one of the most rewarding experiences.
-It is a man-made reservoir.
-The water levels are low, because it hasn’t rained hard since many months (updated March 2024).
+Fishing in La Presa de las Niñas can be one of the most rewarding experiences.
+It is a privately owned man-made reservoir.
+The water levels are low because it hasn’t rained hard for many months (updated March 2024).
+After remaining nearly empty for over a year, the Presa de Las Niñas reservoir experienced a recovery in April 2025, when heavy rainfall raised water levels by six meters and added 500,000 cubic meters of rainwater.

 How to Get to la Presa de las Niñas